Otto Kallir: United States

 In 1939, when Kallir established the Galerie St. Etienne in New York, the Austrian modernists had very little international recognition or market value.
-Through repeated showings, sales and gifts to museums, Kallir gradually established the reputations of Gustav Klimt, Oskar Kokoschka, Alfred Kubin and Egon Schiele.
-The Galerie St. Etienne organized the first American one-person shows of such artists as Erich Heckel (1955), Klimt (1959), Kokoschka (1940), Kubin (1941), Paula Modersohn-Becker (1958), and Egon Schiele (1941).
+At Egon Schiele’s first American exhibition, mounted by the gallery in 1941, drawings were priced at $20, watercolors at $60; none sold.
+Through repeated showings, sales and gifts to museums, Kallir gradually established the reputations not just of Schiele, but also of Gustav Klimt, Oskar Kokoschka, and Alfred Kubin.
+The Galerie St. Etienne organized the first American one-person shows of such artists as Erich Heckel (1955), Klimt (1959), Kokoschka (1940), and Kubin (1941), Paula Modersohn-Becker (1958).
 During the 1940s, when works by the Austrian masters were almost impossible to sell, Kallir achieved a major success with the "discovery" of the self-taught octogenarian painter Anna Mary Robertson Moses.
 Known worldwide as "Grandma" Moses, she was one of the most famous artists of the Cold-War years, and the most successful female painter of her time.